Sao Seng Suk

 Sao Seng Suk (1935 – 13 August 2007), also known as Khun Kyar Nu, was a Shan political and military leader.

 Early life

 He was the sixth son of Shan leader Khun Kyaw Pu, who signed the Panglong Agreement in 1947.

 Politician

-In 1959, he joined the Noom Suk Harn in 1960 and became the commander of the Shan State Army's third brigade.
+In 1959, he joined the Noom Suk Harn and, in 1960, became the commander of the Shan State Army's Third Brigade.

-He later became chairman and commander in chief of the Shan State Progress Party, Co-founded Shan State Organization, Co-founded Shan Democratic Union and was elected as first President of Shan State Constitutional Drafting Commission before becoming involved in the Ethnic Nationalities Council.
+He later became chairman and commander-in-chief of the Shan State Progress Party.
+He co-founded the Shan State Organization, and the Shan Democratic Union, and was elected as the first president of the Shan State Constitutional Drafting Commission before becoming involved with the Ethnic Nationalities Council.

 Death

-He died at a hospital in Chiang Mai, Thailand on 13 August 2007, aged 72 following a lengthy battle with lung disease.
+He died in a hospital in Chiang Mai, Thailand on 13 August 2007, aged 72, following a lengthy battle with lung disease.